XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Valuation.md

 ### Method Goals

-This method aims to return the total price and cancel policies of the selected *Option*.
-This *Option* **must** be selected in the previous step (*Avail*).
+This method aims to return the total price and cancellation policies of the *Option* selected  in the previous step (*Avail*).

 ### Request Format

-The *Valuation* request is same that availabilityRQ and add rooms and Mealplan code.
+The *Valuation* request format is similar to that of availabilityRQ.
+It's here you will add  data to the *option* selected.

 ### Response Format

-The returned XML contains the total price and list of cancel policies.
+The returned XML contains the total price and list of cancellation policies.
-Sometimes this method will fail since the selected option at *Avail* time will not be available in this stage.
-In this case the integration returns one of our errors: code 301.
-For more information of our errors, please consult the paragraph "Lists of Data"

 ### Remarks

-The maximum time, that is permitted in our system, before the connection is closed, is of **180000** milliseconds.
+Our system allows for a maximum of **180000** milliseconds before the connection is closed.